dog-broad/OS_Notes/Java.md

 In Java, the `final` keyword is used to restrict the modification of classes, methods, and variables.
 Once something is marked as `final`, it cannot be changed or overridden.

+**Final in Inheritance:**
+The `final` keyword can be used with classes, methods, and variables.
+When used with classes, it prevents the class from being extended.
+When used with methods, it prevents the method from being overridden.
+When used with variables, it prevents the variable from being reassigned.

 **1. Final Classes:**
 A final class is a class that cannot be extended or subclassed.
 It's used to prevent further inheritance and modification of the class's behavior.